 Greetings Quarantine Friends.
 Yesterday, I went for a run, made a batch of pudding, walked the dogs at Rockefeller State Park, and spent an hour re-reading the vegetarian cookbook I’ve been writing.
 It was like finding an artifact on an archeological dig, written in a language I only partly understood.
 (Good thing I have some time to work on that.)
 My kids started online classes; Phoebe went for an 8-mile walk while listening to the last few episodes of The Daily, including yesterday’s interview with Gov. Cuomo.
-We all talked about how immensely we appreciate Cuomo’s much-needed directness and decisiveness right now.
 OK, onward.
 Today’s Pantry, Project, Purpose…

 Pantry: Chili with Beyond Meat (or not)